 The curtains in my second van were made by Outside Van.
-They are made of ripstop nylon with a layer of closed-cell foam on the interior which gives them insulating properties.
-I’ve noticed that they’re very effective at controlling hot and cold air transfer through the windows.
+They were made of ripstop nylon with a layer of closed-cell foam on the interior which gave them insulating properties.
+I noticed that they were very effective at controlling hot and cold air transfer through the windows.

 In order to keep your van cool in the summer as well as to prevent condensation in your van in the winter, I highly recommend installing 1 or 2 ceiling fans, depending on the length of your vehicle.

 In the 170” Sprinter Van, 2 fans work great.
 We have one over our galley and another over the bed.
-If we have one pulling air in and the other blowing air out, we can get really decent airflow in here, especially if we have a window or two open.
+If we have one fan pulling air in and the other blowing air out, we can get really decent airflow, especially if we have a window or two open.

 Van Air Conditioning